 Livestock numbers will fluctuate depending on farm gate prices and the availability of irrigation water and feed.

 Council is very keen to promote further activities in the livestock sector and can facilitate aggregated land suitable for large scale feed lotting and abattoirs and large scale dairy farm linked to milk processing.
 Talk to us about the opportunities.

 Hay crops provide an additional source of feed for the livestock industry in particular dairy.
 The main hay crops include oaten hay, lucerne, clover and vetch.
 The hay is pressed into large square or round bales with much of the crop being trucked to other areas within Victoria for livestock feed.
 Hay crops are produced under irrigation and on dry land properties.

 The Kerang area is ideally suited to export feed production and council can assist in all facets of this development.

-In the Gannawarra Shire the dairy industry is the biggest contributor to the local economy accounting for around 48% of agricultural production and producing around 300M litres of milk annually.
-Dairying in Gannawarra is focused primarily in the Cohuna, Leitchville and Koondrook areas along with farms in Kerang, Murrabit and Macorna.
+Dairying in the Gannawarra is focused primarily in the Cohuna, Leitchville and Koondrook areas along with farms in Kerang, Murrabit and Macorna.

 The dairy industry has undergone significant change since industry deregulation in 2000, with farms becoming larger and farmers implementing many new initiatives to boost production and reduce costs.
 New irrigation practices, supplementary feeds, closer monitoring of cow production and competition from major dairy companies have influenced dairy farming practices.